Rayagada district

-Rayagada district is a district in southern Odisha, a state in India, which became a separate district in October 1992.
+Rayagada district is a district in the southern Odisha state in India.
+Rayagada became a separate district in October 1992.
 Its population consists mainly of tribes, primarily the Khonds and the Soras.
 In addition to Odia, Kui and Sora are spoken by the district's indigenous population.
-It was founded by Maharajah Biswanatha Deba Gajapati of the Surjyabansha dynasty of Jeypore.
+It was founded by Biswanatha Deba Gajapati of the Surjyabansha dynasty of Jeypore.

+About

+Rayagada is a District in the southern part of Odisha, India.
+The district came into existence on 2nd Oct,1992.

+It is known as the most famous region of the state, because of its longest human history.
+The region has always been the Centre of attraction because of its rich and glorious historical records which is evident by copper plates, rock inscriptions, as well as the different coins that are found.

+The district is well connected by the three main ways of transportation, Roadways, Airways and Railways making if accessible to the citizens from all around India.